-Most of the K-8 content standards trace explicit steps $A \to B \to C$ in a progression.
+Most of the K-8 content standards trace explicit steps $A \rightarrow B \rightarrow C$ in a progression.
 This can sometimes make it seem as if any given standard only exists for the sake of the next one in the progression.
 There are, however, culminating or capstone standards (I sometimes call them "pinnacles"), most of them in the middle grades, that remain important far beyond the particular grade level in which they appear.
 This is signaled in the Standards themselves (p.
 84):

 The evidence concerning college and career readiness shows clearly that the knowledge, skills, and practices important for readiness include a great deal of mathematics prior to the boundary defined by (+) symbols in these standards.
 Indeed, some of the highest priority content for college and career readiness comes from Grades 6-8.
 This body of material includes powerfully useful proficiencies such as applying ratio reasoning in real-world and mathematical problems, computing fluently with positive and negative fractions and decimals, and solving real-world and mathematical problems involving angle measure, area, surface area, and volume.
-Because important standards for college and career readiness are distributed across grades and courses, systems for evaluating college and career readiness should reach as far back in the standards as Grades 6-8.
+Because important standards for college and career readiness should reach as far back in the standards as Grades 6-8.
 It is important to note as well that cut scores or other information generated by assessment systems for college and career readiness should be developed in collaboration with representatives from higher education and workforce development programs, and should be validated by subsequent performance of students in college and the workforce.